dydxprotocol/v4-abacus/docs/Input/TradeInput.md

 Leverage of the order

+## percent

+Percentage (of existing position) to use for the order.
+Only used for the close position input.

 ## balancePercent

-Percent (of available balance / free collateral) to use for the order.
+Percentage (of available balance / free collateral) to use for the order.
 Currently only on market orders.

 ## input

-Which one of the fields are entered by the user: size, usdcSize, leverage, balancePercent
+Which one of the fields are entered by the user:
+- TradeInput: size, usdcSize, leverage, percent, balancePercent
+- ClosePositionInput: size, percent

 # TradeInputPrice